Jardo-51/custom_database_paging_listbox/README.md

 Second sort property is always ASC on birthdate.<br/>
 Third sort property is on id but always the inverse direction.
 So if name is ASC, sort on id is DESC.<br/>

-You can download/copy the code of the SpringPageModelRequest if you want.<br/>